World Bank forest-rescue program 'kickstarted' by Germany | DW | 23.09.2019

 Wildfires span 4.1 million hectares (16,000 square miles).

-"If we keep destroying the Amazon forest, we will soon reach the tipping point where the forest loses its capacity to recycle humidity and precipation [rain], said Lykke Andersen, a Bolivian sustainability expert.
+"If we keep destroying the Amazon forest, we will soon reach the tipping point where the forest loses its capacity to recycle humidity and precipitation, said Lykke Andersen, a Bolivian sustainability expert.

 Rasio Ridho Sani, law enforcement director at Indonesia's environment ministry, said new rules would allow seizure of profits from individuals and firms, often palm oil and timber companies, behind infernos.